Christianity: A syncretic religion in historical context

 Paul writes the first written testimonies of a messianic figure, Jesus, likely including letters such as 1 Thessalonians, Galatians, and Corinthians.
 First indications that a missionary branch of Judaism within the Roman Empire gave rise to a group believing in a heavenly Messiah.

 • c.
-50: The apostles’ convention
+50: Apostolic Council

 • c.
 50–60: Paul’s missionary missions

-Paul’s missionary missions, traveling extensively across the Roman Empire to regions such as Asia Minor, Greece, and Rome, played a critical role in spreading Christian teachings and establishing the first early Christian communities.
+Paul’s missions, traveling extensively across the Roman Empire to regions such as Asia Minor, Greece, and Rome, played a critical role in spreading Christian teachings and establishing the first early Christian communities.
 His efforts were instrumental in transitioning Christianity from a Jewish sect into a distinct religious movement, emphasizing salvation through faith in Jesus Christ rather than adherence to Jewish law.

 • c.
 64–313: Era of Christian martyrdom